-However, in order for a scale to be widely adopted into clinical and research practices, it needs to be not just valid and reliable but also feasible to implement.
+However, in order for a scale to be widely adopted into clinical and research practices, it needs to be not just valid and reliable, but also feasible to implement.
 Our previous work demonstrates that VASES is feasible to learn and train.
-However, from an implementation standpoint, this study sought to determine if verbal numerical ratings of 0-100 could be used as a valid substitute for the visual analog scale in order to further increase clinical feasibility of VASES implementation.
+However, from an implementation standpoint, the present study sought to determine if verbal numerical ratings of 0-100 could be used as a valid substitute for the visual analogue scale in order to further increase clinical feasibility of VASES implementation.
 To do this, 12 numbers representing the middle and outer most boundaries of each severity level for the YPRSRS and BRACS were selected.
-Raters attempted to match the numbers with a visual analog scale rating.
-However, it is noteworthy that there was an uneven distribution of numbers throughout the 100point with seven numbers below 50 and four numbers above 50.
-This uneven distribution across the 100-point continuum may have resulted in the inability to detect areas of the visual analog scale or numerical ratings that raters may generally avoid.
-This phenomenon, known as the "halo effect," has been observed in similar research involving pharyngeal residue ratings (Pisegna et al., 2020).
-Despite this, results from this study demonstrated substantial agreement and concurrent validity between verbal numerical ratings and visual analog scales.
-This suggests
+Raters attempted to match the numbers with a visual analogue scale rating.
+However, it is noteworthy that there was an uneven distribution of numbers throughout the 100-point with seven numbers below 50 and four numbers above 50.
+This uneven distribution across the 100-point continuum may have resulted in the inability to detect areas of the visual analogue scale or numerical ratings that raters may generally avoid.
+This phenomenon, known as the "halo effect", has been observed in similar research involving pharyngeal residue ratings (Pisegna et al., 2020).
+Despite this, results from the present study demonstrated substantial agreement and concurrent validity between verbal numerical ratings and visual analogue scales.
+This suggests verbal numerical ratings can be confidently used as a valid substitute for visual analogue scales when rating the estimated amount of pharyngeal, laryngeal, and subglottic residue with VASES.